Hamptons HavenA bountiful, four-season Oehme, van Sweden garden on Long Island breathes new life into an 18th-century farmstead

 SEE MORE PHOTOS OF THIS GARDEN

-When he began work on the nearly two-acre Danieli property in 2007, the front yard consisted of an in-your-face driveway and a broken-down brick sidewalk lined with suffering lavender and overgrown cedars.
+When he began work on the nearly two-acre Danieli property, the front yard consisted of an in-your-face driveway and a broken-down brick sidewalk lined with suffering lavender and overgrown cedars.
 In the backyard, an off-kilter 1970s kidney-shaped pool (which Danieli refers to as a “bathtub”) and pool house were overwhelmed by out-of-bounds shrubs and trees.
 As Danieli recounts: “Before, the garden was like a jungle, everything was closed.
 Eric understood it had to be opened up.
 I wanted something very natural.”

 A cozy nook under a grape arbor, made from recycled locust trees, bark still intact.
 (Photo by: Jason Dewey)